ucsb-csw8/s23/ref/gradescope.md

 <!-- Acknowledgements
 {: .fs-4 }

-* Special thanks to Liubov Kurafeeva and Roman Beltiukov for creating the initial instructions and screenshots.
-  {: .fs-3 }
+* Special thanks to Liubov Kurafeeva and Roman Beltiukov for your helps! 🙏🏼 {: .fs-3 }
 * Updated W23 by P. Conrad
   {: .fs-3 }